GLUTAMINE Overview Information

 - Soreness and swelling inside the mouth, caused by chemotherapy treatments.
 Some evidence suggests that glutamine reduces soreness and swelling inside the mouth caused by chemotherapy.
 However, glutamine does not seem to have this effect for all chemotherapy patients.
 It is not clear which patients are likely to benefit.
 Some researchers suspect that chemotherapy patients who do not have enough glutamine to start with are most likely to be helped.

 - Surgery.
 Giving glutamine intravenously (by IV) along with intravenous nutrition seems to improve immune function and reduce complications related to infections after major surgery.
+Also, giving glutamine intravenously (by IV) along with intravenous nutrition after a bone marrow transplant seems to reduce the risk of infection and improve recovery compared to intravenous nutrition alone.
+However, not all people who undergo major surgery or who receive bone marrow transplants seem to benefit from glutamine.

 Possibly Ineffective for: